taeastmo/16BMB_manual/docs/source/operations/item_011_heating.rst

 ..
 Note:: Response of heater is slow particularly at <10W.
 Please wait a while.

 ..
 Note:: The PID controller will take care of the current output.
-Never change the value shown in the current setpoint field.
+Never change the value shown in the current setpoint field, either during or before heating.

 ..
-Important:: If you fail to set BOTH the PID power setpoint and voltage setpoint to zero before beginning heating, you run the risk of instantly applying a large amount of current to the press and subsequently destroying the graphite heater.
-Even if the PID power setpoint is zero, a non-zero value of voltage will cause the heater to output some amount of current (often a very large value), before slowly trying to back the voltage down to the PID power setpoint.
+Warning:: If you fail to set BOTH the PID power setpoint and voltage setpoint to zero before beginning heating, you run the risk of instantly applying a large amount of current to the press and subsequently destroying the graphite heater.
+Even if the PID power setpoint is zero, a non-zero value of voltage will cause the heater to output some amount of current (often a very large value), before slowly trying to back the voltage and current down to the PID power setpoint.

 Cooling can be done by